LuckboxGG/logger-factory/README.md

 - `dsn` - Client key, used by Sentry to determine where to send the event to
 - `tracesSampleRate` - Determine what % of errors to track (0-1)
 - `environment` - Used to separate errors from different environments
+- `debug` - Whether to enable Sentry adapter in debug mode (NOTE: even in debug mode, not working Sentry server will not crash the code)

 ```
 const LoggerFactory = require('./LoggerFactory');